 2004 Honda Transmission Recall

-In 2004, Honda finally admitted to the problem with their 600,000 vehicle recall.
+In 2004, Honda finally admitted to the problem with a 600,000 vehicle recall.
 Honda decided to recall the transmissions, at an estimated cost of $153 million to the company, after finding “10 transmission failures” according to Honda spokesman Chuck Schifsky.
-We're not sure where Mr. Schifsky is getting his information, because we've seen hundreds and hundreds of owner complaints.
+We’re not sure where Mr. Schifsky is getting his information, because we’ve seen hundreds and hundreds of owner complaints.
 Honda later expanded the recall to include nearly 1.1 million vehicles.
+The models covered included: